aws-samples/amazon-sagemaker-build-train-deploy/README.md

 - **Module 2**: Use Amazon SageMaker Studio Notebooks and standard Python libraries to perform fast experimentation.
 - **Module 3**: Perform data preprocessing and feature engineering using Amazon SageMaker Processing and SKLearn.
 - **Module 4**: Train a binary classification model with the Amazon SageMaker open-source XGBoost container; the model will predict whether the machinery is going to fail.
-- **Module 5**: Deploy the feature engineering and ML models as an (inference) pipeline using Amazon SageMaker hosting.
-Optional: Use Sagemaker Model Monitor to track data drift violations against the training data baseline.
+- **Module 5**: Deploy the feature engineering and machine learning models as an inference pipeline using Amazon SageMaker hosting.
+Optionally, you can use Sagemaker Model Monitor to track data drift against the training data baseline.
-- **Module 6**: Build a HTTP API using Amazon API Gateway and an AWS Lambda function that invokes the Amazon SageMaker endpoint for inference.
+- **Module 6**: Build a HTTP API using Amazon API Gateway and an AWS Lambda function to invoke the Amazon SageMaker endpoint for inference.
 - **Module 7**: Use a web client to invoke the HTTP API and perform inference.
 - **Module 8**: Use Amazon SageMaker Pipelines to orchestrate the model build workflow and store models in model registry.